 - Day One is run at Competitive REL (Rules Enforcement Level); Day Two is run at Professional REL

-- There are eight rounds on Day One and five rounds on Day Two for team-format Grand Prix
+- There are eight rounds on Day One and six rounds on Day Two for team-format Grand Prix

 - In Individual Grand Prix: All players with 18 or more match points or all players tied for 64th place—whichever is greater—qualify to play on Day Two